NEOZEO64/hivecom/README.md

 <img src="./img/Gateway-Case-Print.jpg" width="30%">

 18. Getting rick roll video onto gateway device
+ (Maybe I upload a tutorial on how to do this sometime as there is no tutorial for this)
 <img src="./img/Gateway-Rickroll.png" width="40%">

 19. Approximate battery status from battery voltage
+(I used the graph from https://learn.adafruit.com/li-ion-and-lipoly-batteries/voltages and approximated it with two linear functions)

 20. Play around with Arduino InfluxDB library
-21. Configure linux server docker environment & configure Nginx to web-access the services
+21. Configure linux server docker environment & configure Nginx to access the services from the internet
 22. Play around with InfluxDB & Grafana
-23. Raspberry Pi Home Weather Station Test with Sense Hat & Test Run
+23. Raspberry Pi Home Weather Station Test with Sense Hat & test run it to test InfluxDB & Grafana in long term
-24. Configure API keys & database for data upload
+24. Configure API keys & database for data upload for Hivecom
-25. Configure Grafana Dashboard
+25. Setup the Grafana dashboard widgets and make the data pretty using fancy data transformations and filters
 26. Test run for a few days & continuosly analyzing
 27. Testing wrong signature LoRa messages
+28. AND THEN FINALLY INSTALLING IT AT THE HIVE!

 ToDo:
-1. Insert images into grafana dashboard
+1. Insert images into grafana dashboard to make it more beautiful
 2. configure automatical whatsapp notification on hive alarms
 3. Documenting the whole f***ing project

-Install it!

-# Analysis
+# First analysis of the data

+Coming soon.
+But I already see that the humidity sensor shows 99.9% humidity all the time :/, we will see

 # Failed experiments

 ## Using cheap weight cells